regasj2018/Reflection/README.md

+# Reflection 7
+##3/9/2018
+This week I learned how to generate a specific amount of lines of text using loops.
+I also learned how to make calculators using input and combining strings.
+I successfully completed part 1 of the homework and some of part 2.
+I also learned how to make certain variables to do something completely random in a range of my choosing.

+---

 # Reflection 6
 ## 3/1/2018
 This week I learned how to create loops.
 I also learned how to generate numbers